magiciiboy/neural-network-hidden-layers/README.md

 ## Dataset ##

-To run the experiments, I used a dataset of Bike-Sharing which has been preprocessed:
+To run the experiments, I used a dataset of Bike-Sharing.
+This dataset has more than 17.000 observations with 19 extracted features.

+This dataset has been preprocessed:

 - Use One-Hot encoding for Categorical data